 What is tinnitus

-What can cause tinnitus and are there any risk factors?
+What can cause tinnitus, and are there any risk factors?

 Tinnitus can occur suddenly or develop slowly over time.
+Its causes are currently unknown, but it often occurs alongside hearing loss or an underlying health condition.

 According to the NHS, tinnitus is often linked with…